jarun/buku/README.md

                            "immutable": entries with locked title
       --deep               match substrings ('pen' matches 'opens')
       -r, --sreg           run a regex search
+      -t, --stag [tag [,|+] ...] [- tag, ...]
-      -t, --stag           search bookmarks by a tag list all tags, if no search keywords
+                           search bookmarks by tags
+                           use ',' to find entries matching ANY tag use '+' to find entries matching ALL tags excludes entries matching tags following ' - ' list all tags, if no search keywords ENCRYPTION OPTIONS:

-ENCRYPTION OPTIONS:
       -l, --lock [N]       encrypt DB file with N (> 0, default 8) hash iterations to generate key